Support a move towards agile development and DevOps processes with automated testing solutions so that more time can be spent on knowledge sharing

-Test teams already used Micro Focus Performance Center to support application testing efforts across the organization.
-Performance Center supports testing for the broadest range of applications, including legacy technology and packaged applications, using advanced scripting capabilities.
+Test teams already used Micro Focus LoadRunner Professional to support application testing efforts across the organization.
+LoadRunner Professional supports testing for the broadest range of applications, including legacy technology and packaged applications, using advanced scripting capabilities.
 The customer contact commented: “As teams were adopting DevOps practices, we were increasingly asked to build and test integrations between our solutions and the tools in use within the DevOps teams.
 We also saw a definite increase in the adoption of open source tools throughout the group.
 We firmly believe in choosing the best tool for the job and give our developers and Quality Assurance (QA) engineers the freedom to make this choice.”

 Moving to a DevOps approach meant that an existing Micro Focus solutions investment was much better leveraged with more effective use of the tools.
-Micro Focus Unified Functional Testing (UFT), LoadRunner (LR), and Application Lifecycle Management (ALM and Performance Center delivered the flexibility the team needed to support the wide variety of testing requirements and tools, including open source solutions, within the organization.
+Micro Focus UFT One, LoadRunner Professional, and Application Lifecycle Management (ALM) and LoadRunner Enterprise delivered the flexibility the team needed to support the wide variety of testing requirements and tools, including open source solutions, within the organization.

-LoadRunner was used to integrate performance testing with functional testing conducted through UFT.
-With 50+ protocols, LoadRunner is particularly suited to the group's diverse application landscape.
+LoadRunner Professional was used to integrate performance testing with functional testing conducted through UFT One.
+With 50+ protocols, LoadRunner Professional is particularly suited to the group’s diverse application landscape.
 ALM improves quality management by introducing consistent, repeatable software testing processes.
 The team can easily track progress and quality to encourage collaboration and create transparency.

 Banking IT has two distinctly different sets of customers.
 Colleagues within the different business areas, as well as end-users of banking applications.
 DevOps and agile practices are designed to benefit both audiences.